 Picking a suitable business name for your LLC is one of the most important decisions you need to make when applying for business registration in Pennsylvania.

 The name should be unique, memorable, and professional enough to match your business ideas and future goals.

 - You have to include any variation of "limited liability company" in your LLC name (e.g., "LLC," "Ltd," etc.), as stated in the Business One-Stop Shop .

-- Your business name cannot be the same as any other business registered in Pennsylvania.
+- Your business name cannot be the same as that of any other business registered in Pennsylvania.

 - You can't use any variation of words that resemble a government agency (e.g., "Department," "Commissioner," etc.)

-As soon as you submit a business name reservation form with the state, your desired business name will be in "reservation," which means nobody else can reserve this business name during those 120 days.
+Once you submit a business name reservation form to the state, your preferred LLC name will be placed under "reservation" status for 120 days.